(This page printed from UtahRails.net, Copyright 2000-2011 Don Strack)

 Numbering, Renumbering, and Relettering

-In 1907, all SPLA&SL engines numbered above 100 were renumbered by adding 3000 to the road number.
-This was done at the request of the AT&SF to avoid confusion with that roads' engines of the same road numbers in the district where joint operations were conducted between San Bernardino and Daggett, Calif.
-Since the renumbered engines carried their original series for such a short time, they will be listed here keyed to their 1907 numbers.
-Later locomotives were delivered with post-1907 numbers already assigned.
+In late-1905, all SPLA&SL engines numbered above 100 were renumbered by adding 3000 to the road number (100 became 3100, 200 became 3200, etc.).
+This was done at the request of the AT&SF following the April 26, 1905 joint trackage agreement, to avoid confusion with AT&SF's engines of the same road numbers in the district where joint operations were conducted between San Bernardino and Daggett, California.
+Locomotives delivered after early 1905 used the new numbering pattern.

 Old